Canh Khoai Mỡ (Vietnamese Purple Yam Soup)

 To make Vietnamese canh khoai mo, gather the following ingredients:

 • Purple yam: I absolutely cannot find fresh purple yam.
 Instead, I buy it frozen and many Asian grocery stores carry them.
 Look for packages labeled frozen grated purple yam.
-Get the one from Vietnam, as it usually contains only grated yam.
-The Filipino frozen grated yam, which is also labeled the same, often includes added ingredients for a brighter purple color, since it is intended for ube desserts.

 • Shrimp: fresh shrimp of any size.
 I’m using frozen, peeled and already devein shrimp.